olekuz/tyk-docs/tyk-docs/content/tyk-on-prem/installation/with-kubernetes/k8s-docker-pro-wsl.md

 {{< warning success >}}
 **Warning**

 This demo is NOT designed for production use or performance testing.
-The Tyk Pro Docker Demo is our full, [On-Premises](https://tyk.io/api-gateway/on-premise/) solution, which includes our Gateway, Dashboard and analytics processing pipeline.

 This demo will run Tyk On-Premises on your machine, which contains 5 containers: Tyk Gateway, Tyk Dashboard, Tyk Pump, Redis and MongoDB.